abdulahshahid/Vision-Transformers-for-Brain-Tumor-Classification/main.md

 Each CSV file within the dataset represents different network behaviors, enabling detailed training of the IDS to effectively identify and differentiate between these varied attack types alongside benign traffic.

-Let's incorporate those specific graphs into the **Exploratory Data Analysis (EDA)** section to highlight the visual insights you derived from the dataset.

 ---